 In the words of Stephen Nichols, “Christ through his redemptive work undone what Adam did in the fall.
 And he restores to us the ability and the capacity to be image bearers as God intended us to be.”

-In redeeming your work, here are three things God says about your work.
+In redeeming your work, here are three ways you will find God at work in you and through your work in scriptures about work.

 1. Jesus is your boss